bayALKAN/bayALKAN.github.io/PRIVACY_POLICY_EN.md

 - Premium subscription status is managed by Google Play services
 - App settings and preferences remain on your device

+### 3.2 Data Deletion by User

+You can permanently delete all your personal data stored on the device at any time.
+This can be done via the “Reset All Data” option in the Profile section of the app.
+When this option is used, all user data (including profile, goals, meals, statistics, and achievements) will be erased from the device and cannot be recovered.
+No user data is stored on external servers or shared with third parties.
+If you uninstall the app, all user data is also removed automatically.

+For more information, please contact the developer at the email address provided in the app store listing.

 ### 3.2 Data Retention Periods
 - Local data: Until the app is uninstalled
 - Premium subscription information: Managed by Google Play Billing